NYC[x] Innovation Fellows

 Founded by former U.S. Deputy CTOs and seasoned tech industry veterans who led federal open data policies and digital government strategy, U.S. Digital Response is a nonpartisan effort that connects experienced, pro bono technology teams to public servants responding to the COVID-19 crisis.

-NYC[x] Innovation Fellows will work toward one of three high-priority projects:
+NYC[x] Innovation Fellows are working toward one of three high-priority projects:

 - Creating continuous, multilingual machine learning translations to dramatically expand how NYC services reach millions of residents